webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 This is necessary for low latency and high performance situations.
 You can measure the back pressure and ensure you are only sending as much as your network supports.

-## How does it work
+## How does it work?
-WebRTC uses SCTP, defined in [RFC 2960](https://tools.ietf.org/html/rfc2960).
-SCTP (Stream Control Transmission Protocol) is a transport layer protocol and was intended as an alternative to TCP or UDP.
+WebRTC uses the Stream Control Transmission Protocol (SCTP), defined in [RFC 2960](https://tools.ietf.org/html/rfc2960).
+SCTP is a transport layer protocol that was intended as an alternative to TCP or UDP.
 For WebRTC we use it as an application layer protocol which runs over our DTLS connection.

-SCTP gives you streams and each stream can be configured.
-WebRTC data channels are just a thin abstraction around them.
-The settings around durability/ordering are just passed right into the SCTP Agent.
+SCTP gives you streams and each stream can be configured independently.
+WebRTC data channels are just thin abstractions around them.
+The settings around durability and ordering are just passed right into the SCTP Agent.

-Data channels have some features that SCTP can't express like channel labels.
-To solve that WebRTC uses the DCEP (Data Channel Establishment Protocol) which is defined in [RFC 8832](https://tools.ietf.org/html/rfc8832).
-DCEP defines a messages to communicate the channel label and protocol
+Data channels have some features that SCTP can't express, like channel labels.
+To solve that WebRTC uses the Data Channel Establishment Protocol (DCEP) which is defined in [RFC 8832](https://tools.ietf.org/html/rfc8832).
+DCEP defines a messages to communicate the channel label and protocol.

 ## DCEP
 DCEP only has two messages `DATA_CHANNEL_OPEN` and `DATA_CHANNEL_ACK`.
 For each data channel that is opened the remote must respond with an ack.

 ### DATA_CHANNEL_OPEN
-This message is sent by the WebRTC Agent that wishes to open a channel
+This message is sent by the WebRTC Agent that wishes to open a channel.

 #### Packet Format
 ```